aaronmasuba-dev/sheaNET/README.md

   - [Acknowledgments](#acknowledgments)

 ## Project summary
-**sheaNET** leverages Watsonx GenAI and Assistant to promote sustainable alternatives to deforestation.
+**sheaNET** leverages Watsonx PromptLab and Assistant to promote sustainable alternatives to deforestation.

 ### The issue we are hoping to solve
 Communities in Northern Uganda rely on shea trees for charcoal production, leading to deforestation and environmental degradation.
 This issue worsens climate change and post conflict poverty, leaving women and youth with limited sustainable income sources.